Archery Blog Updates

 Is the KHSAA now sponsoring an Archery championship?

-Yes, in 2012-2013, the KHSAA will conduct an Archery championship.
-Competition will be held in a single division, with appropriate assignments to regions once participation numbers are determined.
+Yes.
+Competition is held in a single division, with appropriate assignments to regions each year once participation numbers are determined.

 With the KHSAA now sponsoring an Archery championship, does that make Archery exactly the same as all other sports and activities within the school?